santakmohanty/Reviews_Analysis_NLP/README.md

-Introduction
+# Introduction
-A sentiment analysis on the Health Insurance Reviews off a policy comparison website.
+## A sentiment analysis on the Health Insurance Reviews off a policy comparison website.

 **Here we dont not use API or scraping, we are reading text from saved webpages.
-IMO, the method that never fails.
+IMO, the method that never fails**

 For purposed related to speed and ease of processing, we are using 20 pages with 20 reviews each.
 The model should be linearly scalable fairly easily.